angelikavilde/Quiz-Application/README.md

 # Quiz Application
 ## FDM She Lives Tech bootcamp

 This was my first experience using any of the listed below languages.
 The bootcamp was a single day event provided by FDM Group that included fast track classes on the languages used and one extra session for tech support with the application.
+The project was finished on the 08/03/23.

 Languages used:
   * HTML